jbcodeforce/yarfba/docs/infra/storage.md

 When creating EC2 instances, we can only use the following EBS volume types as boot volumes: gp2, gp3, io1, io2, and Magnetic (Standard)

-* **gp2 or gp3**: SSD, used for most workload up to 16 TB at 16000 IOPS max  (3 IOPS per GB brustable to 3000).
+* **gp2 or gp3**: SSD, used for most workloads, it goes up to 16 TB at 16000 IOPS max  (3 IOPS per GB brustable up to 3000 IOPS).
 * **io 1** or **io 2**: critical app with large database workloads. max ratio 50:1 IOPS/GB.
 Min 100 iops and 4G to 16T.
 99.9% durability and even 99.999% for io2.
 EBS Provisioned IOPS SSD (io2 Block Express) is the highest-performance SSD volume designed for business-critical latency-sensitive transactional workloads.
 * **st 1**: HDD.
 Streaming workloads requiring consistent, fast throughput at a low price.
 For Big data, Data warehouses, Log processing.
 Up to 16 TiB.
 99.9% durability.
 * **sc 1**: throughput oriented storage.
 500G- 16T, 500MiB/s.
 Max IOPs at 250.
 Used for cold HDD, and infrequently accessed data.
 99.9% durability.

 Encryption has a minimum impact on latency.
 It encrypts data at rest and during snapshots.

 * Provisioned IOPS (PIOPS) SSD: used for critical apps with sustained IOPS performance, even more than 16k IOPS.

-??? - "Example of use cases"
+??? - "Use case examples"
     * App requires up to 400 GB of storage for temporary data that is discarded after usage.
 The application requires approximately 40,000 random IOPS to perform the work on file. => Prefer a SSD-Backed Storage Optimized (i2) EC2 instances to get more than 365,000 random IOPS.
 The instance store has no additional cost, compared with the regular hourly cost of the instance.
 Provisioned IOPS SSD (io1 or io2) EBS volumes can deliver more than the 40,000 IOPS that are required in the scenario.
 However, this solution is not as cost-effective as an instance store because Amazon EBS adds cost to the hourly instance rate.
 This solution provides persistence of data beyond the lifecycle of the instance, but persistence is not required in this use case.
     * A database must provide at least 40 GiB of storage capacity and 1,000 IOPS.
 The most effective storage is gp2 with 334 GB storage: Baseline I/O performance for General Purpose SSD storage is 3 IOPS for each GiB.
 For 334 GiB of storage, the baseline performance would be 1,002 IOPS.
 Additionally, General Purpose SSD storage is more cost-effective than Provisioned IOPS storage.